-Super crisp on the outside and creamy on the inside, these two-bite party snacks are a great way to use up leftover holiday ham, and they pair well with a dry white wine.
+Super crisp on the outside and creamy on the inside, these two-bite party snacks are a great way to use up leftover ham; they pair well with a dry white wine.

 - 3 tbsp. unsalted butter